tgrux/kickplate/README.md

     * Concatenates same of type files into one file

 3. **compress**
-    * Compresses images (this can take a wile, so is only used in gulp prod)
+    * Compresses images (this can take a while, so is only used in gulp prod)

 4. **inject**
     * At this point all the files should be ready in the `tmp` directory
-    * Files are copied to dist directory.
+    * Files are concatenated and copied to dist directory.
     * `tmp` directory is deleted.

 5. **test**